Bloom-host/BloomDocs/docs/plugins_and_modifications/plugins/discordsrv.md

 In the config option labeled `Channels`, paste the Discord channel ID that you want to be set for your chat under "global" (You can set up more channels and link more channels later).

 :::important
-If you want your server console to be accessable from Discord in a channel, add a console channel ID in the config as well.
+If you want your server console to be accessible from Discord in a channel, add a console channel ID in the config as well.
 :::

 Finally, start your server!
 DiscordSRV has been installed and you will see your discord bot start reporting all chat logs from your Minecraft server into your Discord server and vice-versa!